The real answer?

-You see, in this nation's saga, two societal strains contend Partnership and Domination.
-This dichotomy births DEI training, racism, and a history marred by conquest.
+You see, in this nation's saga, two societal structures contend - Partnership and Domination systems.
+This dichotomy births DEI training, racism, misogyny, and a history marred by conquest.

 American Domination Society's genesis?
-Columbus and colonization, asserting dominance over indigenous people and lands that were once governed by a Partnership society model.
+Colonialism.
+Think of Columbus, asserting dominance over indigenous lands once governed by a Partnership society model, while implanting systemic misogyny and Judeo-Christian religion.
 Even land ownership itself is a testament to this conquest.

-A future where DEI trainings are no longer a bandaid solution but an earnest component of partnership.
+A future where DEI training is no longer a band-aid solution but an earnest component of partnership and true collaboration.

-As leaders, we mustn't just shift the narrative; we must flip the script entirely.
+As leaders, we have the opportunity to do more than shift the narrative; we must flip the script by recreating the world we live in with our communities.
 In this radical journey, my team and I have flipped traditional DEI training on its head and elevated employee retention by a staggering 5-15% in less than 24 months.

 Trusted by brands like Denny's, Girls Inc, Portland Metro STEM Partnership, Green Leaf Guild, Oregon Department of Education, & Oregon State University.